PlopAndRun/Factorio-Memory-Cards/readme.md

 Inserters can insert and remove cards into writer and readers, and only one card can be inserted at any time.

+You can view and edit any memory card with the helpful editor that can be accessed from shortcuts (near other tools like copy, pase and the blueprint creator).
+This editor shows you every signal that is written on the memory card and it allows you to edit these signals manually.
+The editor has an internal memory that can be used to transfer signals from one card to another.

 ## Known issues

 * The memory card writer shows a "Disabled by script" message when it is working properly.
 This is an implementation detail and does not affect functionality.